DenisKusakin/sling-react/README.md

 The goal of this project is to develop authoring environment for [Spectacle](https://formidable.com/open-source/spectacle/) library.
 Spectacle - [React](https://reactjs.org/) based library for creating presentations.
 Apache Sling framework is used as backend framework.
-Actually, this project is not only about Spectacle library, this is mostly a POC project about using [React](https://reactjs.org/) with Apache Sling(AEM).
+Actually, this project is not only about Spectacle library, this is mostly a POC project about using [React](https://reactjs.org/) with Apache Sling or AEM.

 Adobe Experience Manager(AEM) is CMS build on top of Apache Sling, it has its own understanding about what component is, their approach have a lot of advantages, but it also have some disadvantages.
 Developer experience is one AEM disadvantages, especially for frontend developers.